OUR IMPACT

 Sharing Israel in New York

-- In partnership with the Jewish Agency, we support a delegation of 23 Israeli emissaries (shlichim) who work with 114 New York organizations to bring Israel education to community members of all ages.
-These emissaries ran more than 2,688 programs and engaged over 17,000 people last year.
+• In partnership with the Jewish Agency, we support a delegation of 35 Israeli emissaries (shlichim) who work with 125 New York organizations to bring Israel education to community members of all ages.
+These emissaries ran programs that engaged over 392,000 people last year.

 Sharing New York in Israel